Fear Strikes Out

-"Fear Strikes Out" is a 1957 American biographical sports drama film depicting the life and career of American baseball player Jimmy Piersall.
+Fear Strikes Out is a 1957 American biographical sports drama film depicting the life and career of American baseball All-Star player Jimmy Piersall.
 It is based on Piersall's 1955 memoir Fear Strikes Out: The Jim Piersall Story, co-written with Al Hirshberg.
-The film stars Anthony Perkins as Piersall and Karl Malden as his father, and it was the first directed by Robert Mulligan.
+The film stars Anthony Perkins as Piersall and Karl Malden as his father, and it was the first film directed by Robert Mulligan.

 This film is a Paramount Picture and was preceded by a 1955 TV version starring Tab Hunter.

 The format of the film allows documentary footage of the stadium scenes to be used during the game sequences.

 Plot

-Based on Piersall's autobiography, the film traces Piersall's rise from the sandlots of Waterbury, Connecticut, to the Boston Red Sox professional baseball team.
+Based on Jim Piersall's autobiography, the film traces his rise from the sandlots of Waterbury, Connecticut, to the Boston Red Sox professional baseball team.
 Karl Malden plays his domineering father who pushes him further and further.

-Plagued by problems, Jim marries Mary but they live with his parents.
-When he is eventually is chosen for the Boston Red Sox it is in the infield position of shortstop for which he has little experience.
+Plagued by problems, Piersall marries Mary, but they live with his parents.
+When he is eventually chosen for the Red Sox, it is in the infield position of shortstop for which he has little experience.
 He calls his father to apologise.

-Daunted by the huge crowd and the pressure of his father watching his first time at-bat, the pressure nearly causes Jim to strike out.
+Daunted by the huge crowd and the pressure of his father watching his first time at bat, the pressure nearly causes Piersall to strike out.
 But on the final pitch, he hits a home run.
-Rather than celebrate in a normal way, he instead runs to the backstop fence where his father sits shouting "look dad, I told you I could do it".
+Rather than celebrate in a normal way, he instead runs to the backstop fence where his father sits, shouting "Look Dad, I told you I could do it".
 His teammates try to restrain him as he climbs the fence.
 He swings his bat at them.
 Eventually the police subdue him, and he is taken to a mental institution.

-After a long period of therapy, Jim realizes that he has excelled in baseball to please his father — not for his own gratification.
+After a long period of therapy, Piersall realizes that he has excelled in baseball to please his father, not for his own gratification.

-He went on to play 17 seasons in Major League Baseball (MLB) for five teams, from 1950 through 1967.
+Piersall went on to play in 17 major-league seasons with five different franchises, predominantly in the American League, during the 1950–1967 seasons.